 For a fuller program of exhibits, shows, and special events around town in May, see this page.

 Ready to hit the book button?
 You may want to slow down just a tad.
 If you’re flying, look for deals on flights well ahead (via Skyscanner).
 Prefer to take the train?
 You can book tickets and find discounts on passes at Rail Europe.

 Like This?
 Pin & Share It!

 *Disclaimer: This post contains a few affiliate links.
-If you book products or services though these links it comes at no cost to you, but will help to fund more free, in-depth articles and travel tips here at Paris Unlocked.
+If you book products or services though these links it comes at no additional cost to you, but will help to fund more free, in-depth articles and travel tips here at Paris Unlocked.
 Thank you.